 Ready to file but don’t have your IRS Letter 6419?
 Read on to learn about using the IRS Child Tax Credit portal as an alternative.

-Anyone who received at least one advance Child Tax Credit payments from July 2021 to December 2021 will receive the IRS Letter 6419.
+Anyone who received at least one advance Child Tax Credit payment from July 2021 to December 2021 will receive the IRS Letter 6419.
 So, even if you stopped payments after receiving your first or second payment, you should still expect to receive a letter.

 In case of ‘Married’ filers, both spouses will receive their own IRS Letter 6419.
 You’ll need to have both documents to file an accurate return and claim the second half of your credit.